 While using the internet, we might have experienced page redirects to other websites.
-Whether the links point to some pages asking to download some malicious software or even some useful content.
+Whether the links point to some pages asking to download some malicious software, some unethical sites, or even some content that is not required at that time.

-In both cases, we might think to stop page redirects of these kinds.
+In both cases, we might think of stopping page redirects of these kinds.

 Because page redirection is not always a user-friendly experience for many web searchers.

-Let’s go ahead to know the different ways to block automatic redirection to web pages in modern browsers like Google Chrome, Mozilla Firefox, and Microsoft Edge.
+Let’s go ahead to learn the different ways to block automatic redirection to web pages in modern browsers like Google Chrome, Mozilla Firefox, and Microsoft Edge.

-Before further reading, do check the ways to access blocked websites online for free.
+Before further reading, check the ways to access blocked websites online for free.

-How to stop Page redirects in Chrome, Firefox, Internet Explorer, and Edge browsers:
+How to stop Page redirects in Chrome, Firefox, Internet Explorer, Edge, and Safari browsers:

 So let’s see how can we stop automatic page redirects on the above-said browsers one by one.